Anku5hk/Programmers_guide_to_Python/book.md

 * Is a file with *.py* extension containing Python code, they are also called scripts.
 Simply write some Python code in a file and save the file as *.py* extension, your module is ready.
 * When you import a module Python looks in a sequence given below:
   1. **Local Directory**: It is where the current *.py* file is located.
-  2. **PYTHONPATH**: It is an environment variable that can be used to set additional Python directory paths which Python can use to find modules/packages, it is provided through command line. eg "PYTHONPATH=/path-to/some-dir".
+  2. **PYTHONPATH**: It is an environment variable that can be used to set additional Python directory paths which Python uses to find modules/packages, it is provided through the command line. eg "PYTHONPATH=/path-to/some-dir".
   3. **Python Installation Directory**: This is where your Python is currently installed, it can be viewed with "which python" command from the command line.
   **Note**: This does mean any module with repeating name will be given priority according to this sequence.
 * As Python is a Interpreted Language, each time a program is run the *.py* files are compiled from source code to bytecode.
 To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc* (byte-compiled version of *.py* files) files if Python has permission to write files in that directory (look for the *\_\_pycache\_\_* folder).
 So next time Python can directly access the *.pyc* instead of re-compiling if no changes are made in that file.
 These *byte-compiled* files are platform-independent.